JoelNiklaus/LegalDatasets/finetune/greek_legal_ner/README.md

 ### Dataset Summary

 This dataset contains an annotated corpus for named entity recognition in Greek legislations.
-It is the first of its kind for the Greek language in such an extended form and one of the few that examines legal text in a full spectrum, for both entity recognition and linking.
+It is the first of its kind for the Greek language in such an extended form and one of the few that examines legal text in a full spectrum entity recognition.

 ### Supported Tasks and Leaderboards